-"Here we have a situation where we have two little girls having a dispute.
-One is given a knife by her mother and basically encouraged to kill another little girl," Brown said.
+"Two little girls are having a dispute, and one is given a knife by her mother and basically encouraged to kill another little girl," the judge said.
+"I find that despicable and unconscionable," Judge James Brown said.

 The Sun-Times Media Wire contributed to this report.